Data-driven Banking in Practice

 Transaction data analytics with the Contovista Enrichment Engine

 1. Data refinement through AI analysis: In order to use transaction data in a meaningful way, it is first categorised by the Enrichment Engine.
 The merchant is identified using the unstructured raw data.
 AI algorithms can be used to derive the type of purchase or payment involved.
-The Enrichment Engine has an accuracy rate of over 98 percent when it comes to categorisation.
 Over 240 transaction categories such as “petrol station” or “supermarket” and over 13,500 merchant identities (with real names/“pretty names” and over 8,000 logos) are currently available.
 All common payment methods are recognised.
 The geopositioning of physical transactions is also carried out using open source data, for which Google services or similar are not required.
 The counterparty category is also recorded (counterparty category, over 1,000 categories that make it possible, for example, to differentiate between a pharmacy and a chemist or to identify payment transactions to people in the same household).
 The data set is then enriched by the Enrichment Engine.

 Figure: Transaction data analysis using the Contovista Enrichment Engine.